-It cannot be assured that no new regulations or fiscal or monetary policies, or amendments to existing regulations, will be implemented by the governments in the Group's core markets.
+It cannot be assured that no new regulations or fiscal or monetary policies, or amendments to existing regulations, within the EU or in respective markets will be implemented by the governments in the Group's core markets.
 Substantial amendments to the existing regulations or implementing of any new regulations could result in significant additional costs for the Group, which the latter may not be able to pass to its customers.
-Thus any significant amendment to the existing regulations or implementing of any new regulations could impose restrictions on the Operations of the Group which could further have a material adverse effect on the Group's business, results of operations and financial condition.
+Thus any significant amendment to the existing regulations or implementing of any new regulations on the operations on the Operations of the Group which could further have a material adverse effect on the Group's business, results of operations and financial condition.

-Furozone risk
+Eurozone risk

 The Eurozone economies may affect the Company's operating environment, either directly or indirectly through common currency and monetary policy changes.
-Full or partial collapse of the Eurozone might have a material impact on the Company's business.
+Full or partial collapse of the Eurozone might have a material impact on the Company's business